Read Time: 8 Minutes

 Links between schizophrenia and abnormal sleep were first described in the late 19th century by the German psychiatrist Emil Kraepelin.1 Clinical levels of insomnia are reported in more than 80% of patients with schizophrenia, and sleep and circadian rhythm disruption (SCRD) is increasingly recognized as one of the most common features.
 Mental illness, in general, and SCRD are often considered to arise from factors such as social isolation, side effects of medication, and/or activation of the stress axis.
 However, recent research suggests that this explanation may be overly simplistic, as SCRD is not only common in psychoses but also has widespread effects ranging across many aspects of the neural and neuroendocrine function.
 Many of the pathologies caused by SCRD, including cardiovascular stress, metabolic abnormalities, elevated cortisol and adrenaline, and overall poor health, are routinely reported as co-morbid with neuropsychiatric illness but are rarely linked to the disruption of sleep.1

 The emotional dimensions of chronic disease, which often manifest as depression and/or anxiety, may be precipitated or exacerbated by disturbed sleep.11,12 Findings from the first large-scale transdiagnostic study of objective measured sleep and mental health suggest a strong connection between mental illness and poor sleep quality, including waking up more often and for longer periods of time.13 The study, published in October 2021 in the journal PLOS Medicine, used accelerometry recordings, which provide a scalable way to objectively measure sleep properties in psychiatric clinical research and practice, in 89,205 patients.
 Sleep measures—including bedtime and wake-up time, sleep duration, number of awakenings, and variability in bedtime and sleep duration—were tested for association with schizophrenia spectrum disorders, bipolar disorder/mania, major depressive disorder, and anxiety disorders.
-Researchers found that sleep pattern differences were ubiquitous across diagnosis, and having any psychiatric diagnosis was significantly associated with differences in every sleep measure except for total sleep duration.13
+Researchers found that sleep pattern differences were ubiquitous across diagnoses, and having any psychiatric diagnosis was significantly associated with differences in every sleep measure, except for total sleep duration.13

 Of course, severe, enduring mental illnesses are considered chronic diseases in and of themselves.
 Additionally, mental disorders may mediate or exacerbate relationships between sleep duration and other chronic diseases.14 A large study in 2013 assessed the relationship between insufficient, frequent mental distress, obesity, and chronic disease, using data from 375,653 US adults aged 18 years and older.7 The researchers found that there were significant relationships for both frequent mental distress (an indicator of psychological distress) and obesity with each of the six chronic diseases: diabetes, high blood pressure, coronary heart disease, stroke, asthma, and arthritis.7 Consistent with data from prospective studies, this study demonstrated a highly significant relationship between insufficient sleep and frequent mental distress and between frequent mental distress and chronic disease.7 Other chronic diseases associated with sleep quality and mental health include chronic obstructive pulmonary disease6 and migraine.15